OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

     *   **Third Party Apps** – If you have chosen to connect your account to a third-party application, like Facebook or Google, you can disable permission for the app by adjusting your Settings in the “Connections” tab.

-    *   **Third Party Developers** – SoundCloud® has an open API, which allows third party developers to build some really cool apps as an extension of the Platform.
+    *   **Third Party Developers** – SoundCloud has an open API, which allows third party developers to build some really cool apps as an extension of the Platform.
 If you would prefer that your Sounds are not made available to third party app developers, you can disable API access within the sound page for each of the Sounds that you upload.
 Click on the pencil icon in the waveform player, and uncheck the “Apps enabled” box at the bottom of the page.
 Please note that your public profile information will still be accessible, but this does not include anything that is not publicly available on the Website.

     *   **Deleting Your Account** – If you have an account and would like to delete it, you may do so by adjusting you Settings in the Account tab.
 If you delete your account, all data associated with your account (except for backup copies), including the Sounds that you have uploaded and the usage data associated with those Sounds, will be deleted and may not be recoverable.
 We therefore advise you to copy or backup all content uploaded to your account before deletion.
 Even if you delete your SoundCloud account, it is possible that your information may still show up in some internet search results for a short while afterwards, if the search engine maintains a temporary cache of web pages.
 Search engines’ caching processes are outside of SoundCloud’s control and therefore we cannot be responsible for any information that remains cached by search engines after that information has been removed from the Platform.
 Please note that deleting any SoundCloud Apps, or any third party apps to which your SoundCloud account is connected, will not delete your SoundCloud account.
 Similarly, if you delete a third party app that is connected to your SoundCloud account over our API, this will not necessarily delete all data about your SoundCloud activity from within that third party app.
 You will need to refer to the app provider’s terms of use and privacy policy to find out how to delete data about your SoundCloud activity from that third party app.